srouchier/buildingenergygeeks/_sources/index.md

 Then, the rest of the book shows some applications.
 It is a series of Python notebooks classified into chapters, each focusing on a type of model.
 The notebooks are self-sufficient, and mention whether non-standard libraries or other software should be installed.

-* Regression and mixture models
+* Regression
 * Time series analysis
-* State-space models for
+* State-space models
-* Gaussian Process models
+* Gaussian processes

 The target of the book is that the basics of Bayesian data analysis are explained to building energy practitioners who don't necessarily have a large background on statistics.